nipwaayoni/elastic-apm-laravel/README.md

 ### HTTP Client Customization

 It is no longer possible to provide HTTP client options through the APM PHP Agent configuration.
-If you need to customize the HTTP client, you must implement and configure a suitable client object and properly register it with the Laravel service container.
-See the "HTTP Client Configuation" section of the [configuration docs](docs/configuration.md).
+If you need to customize the HTTP client, you must implement and configure a suitable client object and provide it to the `AgentBuilder`.
+See the "HTTP Client Configuration" section of the [configuration docs](docs/configuration.md).

 ## Laravel Test Setup